Commercial General Liability (CGL)

 Coverage B

 This section provides protection to a business owner against personal injury and advertising injury losses.
-Do not confuse the term “personal injury” with bodily injury.
-Personal injury would include:
+Don’t confuse personal injury with bodily injury.
+Personal injury includes:

 False Arrest, Detention or Imprisonment